Bujira/Bujira/README.md

 - 🌱 I’m currently learning Hyperledger Besu, smart contracts and CBDC.

-- ⚡ Fun fact: I used to live in Newton, Massachusetts U.S.A and currently live in Mantova, Italy
+- ⚡ Fun fact: I lived in Massachusetts, U.S.A and also in Mantova, Italy.
+Currently living in Vitória, ES Brazil.

 <br><br>